codeslo/codeslo-test-engine-client/challenges/06 Nested Loops and JSON/03 Arrays and Objects/readme.md

 In order to solve this challenge, you will need to do a little research on how to embed YouTube videos using iframes.
 Take a look at a YouTube video like this one: https://www.youtube.com/watch?v=0LHxvxdRnYc.
 Click "share" and then "embed" to see a properly formatted iframe.

+Your solution should *not* use the built-in Array.flat method.

 ```javascript
 // JSON example
 {